Numerical study of hypershadows in higher-dimensional black holes: HYPERSHADOW

 In 1963, Tangherlini derived this static, spherically symmetric and asymptotically flat vacuum solution as a generalization of the Schwarzschild black hole~\cite{Tangherlini:1963bw}.
-We first introduce the five--dimensional Schwarzschild--Tangherlini black hole:
+Strong gravitational lensing in the Tangherlini spacetime has been analyzed in ~\cite{Tsukamoto:2014dta, Singh:2017vfr}.
+We first introduce the five-dimensional Schwarzschild-Tangherlini black hole:

 The mass parameter $\mu$ is related to the black hole mass by